“Senza” in Italian

 You can live in Germany without knowing the language.

-When senza is followed by a personal pronoun (me, te, lui/lei, noi, voi, loro) we can say senza di.
+Another way you can use senza is when it is followed by a personal pronoun (me, te, lui/lei, noi, voi, loro).
+In this case, the pronoun must be preceded by the preposition di.

-You will notice that Italians, when speaking colloquially, usually say senza + personal pronoun and is not considered a mistake but is not encouraged in formal scenarios.
+You might have noticed that when they speak colloquially, Italians sometimes say senza + personal pronoun without the use of the preposition.
+It is not considered a mistake, but it is a specific use that is not encouraged in formal scenarios.

-Non voglio andare a casa senza di lei.
+Non voglio andare a casa senza di te.

-I don’t want to go home without her.
+I don’t want to go home without you.

 Vado in vacanza senza di loro.